end2endzone/win32Arduino/README.md

 The library allows to easily unit test an arduino library using your testing framework of choice.
 For instance, the unit tests of win32Arduino library are executed using the [Google Test framework](http://github.com/google/googletest).

 It's main features are:
 *  Implements most arduino functions.
 *  Allows a developer to test a library outside of the arduino platform.
 *  Quicker unit test execution.
 *  Supports realtime millis() function or simulated millis() and micros() functions.

+Limitations:
+* PWM pins and functions are not supported.

 # Usage